-I conducted research to understand the way people find trails to hike.
-It was essential to know the pain points and positives to be able to create personas and determine the MVP.
-I interviewed eight hikers whose experience levels ranged from beginner to expert.
+I conducted a research to understand the way people find trails to hike.
+It was essential to know pain points and pleasures to be able to create personas and determine MVP.
+I interviewed eight hikers ranging from beginners to expert levels.

 I looked at how other products organized, filtered and displayed trails, namely Alltrails and Gaia Maps.
-Both had a search engine and filters to give users the flexibility to find trails, but neither had recommended hikes or a more in-tune service to learn and service their audience.
+Both had search engine and filters to give users the flexibility ti find trails but neither had recommended hikes or a more in tune service to learn and service their audience.

 MVP and Information Architecture

 The MVP included features to help define the user’s abilities, needs and learned feedback.
-I was able to identify these with two features: onboarding and reviews.
-The more people review the hikes they go on, the smarter their hike recommendations and suggestions become.
+I was able to identify this with two tasks, onboarding, and reviews.
+The more people review hikes they go on, the smarter their hike recommendations and suggestions become.

-I created wireframes to test the homepage layout navigation, trail card metadata, MVP and data relevance in the trail info page.
+I created wireframes to test homepage page layout navigation, trail card metadata, MVP and data relevance in trail info page.
 I also experimented with placements for card buttons and different systems for filtering.

 I needed the page layout to be intuitive.
-I opted for a clean and straightforward design mimicking other successful websites’ structures to reduce the user’s cognitive load.
+I opted for a clean and straightforward design mimicking successful website’s structures to reduce user cognitive load.

 TrailHead’s three main features